-St. Andrew's Day Ceilidh Supper and Dance at St. Patrick's Basilica Ottawa
+St. Andrew's Day Ceilidh Dinner and Dance at St. Patrick's Basilica Ottawa

-Sponsored by the Knights of Columbus St Patrick's Basilica Ottawa, guests may expect
+Sponsored by the Knights of Columbus St Patrick's Basilica Council 12158 Ottawa.
+Guests may expect:

-Cape Breton style square dancing for all to enjoy - calling by Beth MacGillivray, Cape Breton step dancer.
+Ceilidh square dancing - Cape Breton Style for all to enjoy - calling by Beth MacGillivray

-Sounds of the Pipes and drums of the Sons of Scotland Pipe Band of Ottawa - Canada's oldest civilian band, under the direction of Pipe Major Bethany Bissaillion.
+Sounds of the Pipes and drums of the Sons of Scotland Pipe Band of Ottawa - Canada's oldest civilian band, under the direction of Pipe Major Bethany Bisaillion.

 Highland dance demonstration by the Celtic Cross Dancers of Ottawa

 This is a kid-friendly event - children 12 and under have free admission.

 The Sons of Scotland Pipe Band, Ottawa Canada